BasicsReviewed for beginners

 Ethereum uses a system called Proof of Stake (PoS) to secure its network.
 This replaced the older, energy-heavy Proof of Work system in September 2022 in an upgrade called "The Merge."

-In Proof of Stake, people who hold ETH can "stake" their tokens, which means they lock them up as a security deposit.
-These stakers help validate transactions and add new blocks to the blockchain.
+In Proof of Stake, people who hold ETH can "stake" their tokens as a security deposit.
+These stakers help validate transactions and add new blocks.
 In return, they earn rewards.

 Gas Fees: The Cost of Using Ethereum